grig23/primetime.en/help/AccountIQ/get-started.md

 ---
 title: How to onboard and get started with Account IQ
-description: How to onboard, prerequisites, and getting started with the Account IQ.
+description: How to onboard, prerequisites, and getting started with Account IQ.
 ---

 # How to onboard and get started with Account IQ {#onboard}